ibm-cloud-docs/databases-for-elasticsearch/reference-monitoring.md

 # Monitoring

 Monitoring for {{site.data.keyword.databases-for-elasticsearch_full}} is provided through integration with the {{site.data.keyword.cloud}} Monitoring service.
-Your deployments forward information about disk space and memory usage so that you can effectively monitor your memory and disk usage.
-Should your deployment outgrow its allocated resources you can scale up to keep everything running smoothly.
+Your deployments forward information to the service so that you can effectively monitor your memory and disk usage.
+If your deployment outgrows its allocated resources, you can scale up to keep everything running smoothly.

 ## Configuring IBM Cloud Monitoring